Palmer, Alaska: The Church of a Thousand Trees

 A couple of blocks away from the Visitor Information Center is the United Protestant Church (aka The Church of a Thousand Trees), a Presbyterian church.
 It was built in 1936–37 and is one of the 17 structures that contribute to the National Register's Matanuska Colony Historic District.

 Friday Fling

 The Friday Fling is a local downtown event that takes place around the public library and train depot.
 Many small local businesses and farmers gather to sell goods.

 Parks and protected areas

 Twelve miles north of Palmer is Hatcher Pass, a scenic mountainous pass.
 It has been established as a state park and is the home of the Independence Mine.
 It serves as a local back-country area for skiers, snowboarders, snowmachiners, and hikers as well as a tourist attraction in the summer months.

-The area is also home to the Kepler-Bradley Lakes State Recreation Area, which grants access to numerous small lakes, the Finger Lake State Recreation Area, and a number of city parks.
+The area is also home to the Matanuska Lakes State Recreation Area (formerly known as the Kepler-Bradley Lakes State Recreation Area), which grants access to numerous small lakes, the Finger Lake State Recreation Area, and a number of city parks.